wesleywu20/ece120_automata/README.md

 - Discussion Grade Entry: uses the Canvas API to help you enter grades and comments on a per-group basis
 - More to come!

+## Prerequisites

+These tools are implemented in Python, so using them assumes you have Python installed on your system.
+If not, just visit the [Official Python Website](https://www.python.org/downloads/) and download any version of Python 3 for your operating system.

 ## Usage
 To use the tools in this repo, simply clone this repo:
 ```